blender/blender/doc/python_api/rst/info_overview.rst

 Running Python scripts in the text editor is useful for testing but you'll want to extend Blender to make tools accessible like other built-in functionality.

-The Blender Python api allows integration for:
+The Blender Python API allows integration for:

 - :class:`bpy.types.Panel`
 - :class:`bpy.types.Menu`